davidlampon/charts/README.md

 * Modernizr has been included with the intention of presenting an error page in case JS was disabled.
 * Different breakpoint layouts were initially planned to be implemented to fix the layout position of the three charts that breaks below 1200px to line them up appropriately.
 * HTML5 semantic html.
 Developed exercised is basically html4 with <svg> tags.
 Some improvements could be made with template, figure and figcaption tags.
-* CSS concatenation and minifcation and JS concatenation and uglyfication to reduce size and http requests on load (some gulp task error).
+* CSS concatenation and minifcation and JS concatenation and uglyfication to reduce size and http requests on load (not possible due to some gulp task error).
-* Three situations were to be presented: inmediate load of the data (from the JSOn object), delayed load of the data to mimic the ajax request with a time out showing a spinner while loading and a final case with an error of communication or data corruption of the ajax request.
+* Three situations were to be presented: inmediate load of the data (from the json object), delayed load of the data to mimic the ajax request with a time out showing a spinner while loading and a final case with an error of communication or data corruption of the ajax request (displaying an error message).

 ### <a name="flaws"></a>Flaws
 * Project: the gulp taks that is generating the distribution build is not copying the JS files.
+A semi prod version has been uploaded to the repo for online reviewing purposes.
 No time to find the problem, out of the scope of the exercise.
-* Visual: Top line of are graph inside the chart has no different color than the fill.
+* Visual: Top line of the area graphs inside the chart has no different color than the fill.
 Didn't find a way to do so for area graphs, maybe with a vertical line graphs there would be options to do it.
 * Javascript: some Eslint errors mainly because syntax and spacing and the module bundling of RequireJS.
 * W3C validation not checked.